soarsmu/ASREvolve/README.md

 ## Visualisation

-File `experiment.ipynb` will help use make some visualization of the experiment results.
+File `experiment.ipynb` provide the way to make some visualizations of the experiment results.